itj-7/TrustMyDegreeFinal/README.md

 *Built with ☕ and too many late nights · ENSTA 2025/2026*
-*BEDAD · BENLOULOU · ARAR · KHELIL · BAGHDADI*
+*This project was built as part of a final year project at ENSTA Algiers by: BEDAD · BENLOULOU · ARAR · KHELIL · BAGHDADI* © 2026 TrustMyDegree — All rights reserved.